PRESIDENT & CSO

 Sean also led emergency management, training, and exercise programs at the U.S. Department of State, Defense Logistics Agency, & National Institutes of Health.
 He also volunteered time to Chair the Federal Sector Emergency Managers Caucus for the International Association of Emergency Managers (IAEM), and is a leading member of the Private Sector Committee for the National Emergency Management Association (NEMA).

-Sean maintains an active clearance above Top Secret
+Sean maintains a Top Secret clearance.

 Matt spent many years working in VC & specialty finance on Wall Street with a division Toronto Dominion Bank, striking out on his own to found Avenue Success Capital Partners & Jet Consulting in 2008.